I wanted to be perceived as beautiful. I wanted my eyes and lips and neckline to be mesmerizing and sweet and tempting.

 I would observe myself in the mirror and contemplate how my cheekbones blend in with my round, hazel eyes.

-Shoes and handbags and colorful, silky or soft things, were stuffed in my drawers, mingled and very less worn because, hey, a girl can’t pull the same outfit more than three times.
+Shoes and handbags and colorful, silky, or soft things, were stuffed in my drawers, mingled, and very less worn because, hey, a girl can’t pull the same outfit more than three times.

 Blazers with oversized shoulders, open-back dresses, sequined tops, tutu skirts, stilettos, bangles, hair curls, winged eyes, shimmery and sunkissed skin – You name it!
 I’ve rocked all the superficial ideas that passed as a trend.

 While adjusting my dresses, I would question whether my waist can ever be too small or my ankles too delicate.

-After a decade of flaunting my beauty, I became spirited by the idea that being acknowledged as quick-witted was socially more celebrated.
+After a decade of flaunting beauty, I became spirited by the idea that being acknowledged as quick-witted was socially more celebrated.

 Becoming a biochemical engineer or an environmental scientist just didn’t work for me.
 I had to spend years building strategies to impress the community.

-I am slowly moving into an age of unconditional contempt where I am comfortable with fine wrinkles on both sides of my mouth, where I foolishly get things wrong and don’t feel ridiculed when I have to offer apologies.
+I am slowly moving into an age of unconditional contempt where I am comfortable with fine wrinkles on both sides of my mouth, where I foolishly get things wrong, and don’t feel less of a human when I have to offer apologies.
 Funny how during a phone conversation, I used to research the meaning of something foreign to me and pretend I knew about it already.
 Now I allow myself to say “I don’t know” and I allow the other person to pass that knowledge to me.
-Life has humbled me, made me soft spoken.
+Life has humbled me and made me more soft-spoken.
 As slippery as I was before, now I am bold and straightforward.

-And I don’t care.
+And I don’t give a shit.

 “So be it, Isabela … “ I tell myself.
 “You have already played too many roles.
 How about start playing yourself?”

 Today I regret most that I haven’t discovered this living earlier but, I can already tell that tomorrow, even this regret won’t exist any longer.